Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 #### Mapping to the Allele-Frequency Filtered Graph (the old way)

-You can map the above reads with `giraffe` using this command (it assumes the reads are in the same location as the graph, but you can modify it accordingly, even adding another `-v` argument if necessary:
+You can map the above reads with `giraffe` using this command (it assumes the reads are in the same location as the graph, but you can modify it accordingly, even adding another `-v` argument if necessary):

 ```
 docker run -it --rm -v $(pwd):/data --user $UID:$GID quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \